 Diet Will Not Change the pH Level of Your Blood

 The areas where the pH level can change or fluctuate due to the foods we eat, are in our urine, stomach and skin.
-The pH level in urine play a a major role in lowering uric acid levels in the body.
+The pH level in urine plays a major role in lowering uric acid levels in the body.

 Acidic/Alkaline is Different from Acidifying/Alkalizing